larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 - command to slay the nobleman's enemies

 Peters' notes summary
+- *going* into a far country
+- to obtain the right to a kingdom
+- *then* he will *return*
+- *prolonged* stay
+- kingdom located *where* the nobleman lived
+- he *returns*
+- servants required to be *faithful* during his absence
+- a *reckoning* with his servants on his return
 - pertains to the appearance of the Kingdom
-- assigns to the faithful a rulership in His received Kingdom
+- assigns to the faithful *a rulership* in His received Kingdom
 ### Church-Kingdom theory engrafted on the parables
 >Obs.
 4. It would be an easy matter to criticize the inconsistencies and contradictions engrafted on these parables by the Church-Kingdom theory, but such a course is not needed by our argument, seeing that they are readily detected and exposed.
 >p.
 30 Vol. 2 Prop.
 108 Obs.
 4